 - They groom themselves by licking.
 Their oily saliva cleans and oils their bodies.
 They also lick each other as their cleaning ritual.

-- They usually leave their families once they reach adulthood if they are able to establish their own territory.
-If not, they will stay with their parents and postpone their own reproduction.
+- They usually leave their families once they reach adulthood if they can establish their own territory.
+If not, they will stay with their parents and postpone their reproduction.

 Red Fox Baby

 - A baby red fox is called a kit, pup, or cub.